DongzeHE/scpca-docs/docs/faq.md

     - Although the ScPCA pipeline {ref}`reports demultiplexing results<processing_information:HTO demultiplexing>`, it does not actually perform demultiplexing.
     As there is no guarantee that a unique HTO was used for each sample in a given project, it would not necessarily be possible to determine which HTO corresponds to which sample in a merged object.

+- Projects containing more than 50 samples
+    - The more samples that are included in a merged object, the larger the object, and the more difficult it will be to work with that object in R or Python.
+    Because of this, we do not provide merged objects for projects with more than 50 samples as the size of the merged object is too large.

 ## Why doesn't my existing code work on a new download from the Portal?

 Although we try to maintain backward compatibility, new features added to the ScPCA Portal may result in downloads that are no longer compatible with code written with older downloads from the ScPCA Portal in mind.